Next on my Christmas list is “I want to be obeying like Joseph.”

 One day before the wedding she comes to you and say, “I had a vision from God yesterday.
 He sent an angel to tell me that I am with child and He will be the awaited Messiah.”
 How would you react?
 As for me, the first words out of my mouth would be, “Check please!” or “I’m outta here!”
 Most of us would dump her faster than she could say “Do you believe me?”
 However, that is not how Joseph reacted.

-This year for Christmas, I want to Obey Like Joseph.
+This year for Christmas, I want to be Obeying Like Joseph.
 As I read through Scripture and see how God would have me to live, I want to be obedient.
-I don’t want question what He knows is the very best for my life.
+I don’t want to question what He knows is the very best for my life.
 If how I respond to God’s Word shows what I actually believe about God, then I want to be completely obedient to Him.
-I can spend hours explaining why a certain Scripture is not really for the 21st century, which means I am free to do as I please.
-However, discounting Scripture is a sure sign of disobedience.
+I can spend hours explaining why God’s plan will not work and all the ways it will inconvenience me; but in the end, I just want to obey Him.
+He has a plan for my life, so either I choose to obey or disobey.
+I either believe God knows best or I know best.
 If I love God I obey Him, so if I don’t obey Him, do I really love Him?
-The first thing I want for Christmas this year is to obey like Joseph.
+The second request on my Christmas list is this: All I want for Christmas is to obey like Joseph.